A detailed look at @Disabled, its conditional counterparts, and how to create custom conditions that allow us to flexibly disable test methods.

 The JUnit 5 extension model enables detailed, flexible, and powerful additions to JUnit 5’s core features.
 For that it provides specific extension points and easy composition of annotations.

-Get to know the basics of JUnit 5: the lifecycle; how to disable, nest, and name tests; and what’s new with Assertions and Assumptions.
+Get to know the basics of JUnit 5: @Test, lifecycle methods, assertions, and assumptions; how to disable, name, and tag tests; as well as previews on nesting, parameterization, and test interfaces.
 Let’s write some tests!

 JUnit Lambda will eventually bring us JUnit 5.
 This is a discussion of the recent prototype, its features, core principles and compatibility considerations.

 If you write your own Java collections you will want to test your implementations.
 See how this works with Google’s Guava-Testlib.